Determinant: Characterization of the determinant

 To see this it suffices to expand the determinant by multi-linearity in the columns into a (huge) linear combination of determinants of matrices in which each column is a standard basis vector.
-These determinants are either 0 (by property 9) or else ±1 (by properties 1 and 12 below), so the linear combination gives the expression above in terms of the Levi-Civita symbol.
+These determinants are either 0 (if the columns are linearly dependent, by property 3) or else ±1 (by property 1 and 3 - the minus sign appears when the columns are permuted according to an odd permutation), so the linear combination gives the expression above in terms of the Levi-Civita symbol.
 While less technical in appearance, this characterization cannot entirely replace the Leibniz formula in defining the determinant, since without it the existence of an appropriate function is not clear.

 Immediate consequences

 These rules have several further consequences: